Contract Details: # TXMAS-11-23V030 exp 4/29/2019

 Quote order requirements:

-1. All purchase orders that include a quote order line require the attachment of a completed contractor quote containing all core items and a detailed breakdown of quote order line charge(s).
+3. All purchase orders that include a quote order line require the attachment of a completed contractor quote containing the following:

 products or services listed in the underlying contract may be purchased from